 I simply cut it apart and used the best side as the new mouse pad.
 And being that it's made out of rubber, it stays put.
 Not sliding around the desk like my old one.
 So, there you have it.
 Hot-water bottle turned mouse pad.
 Now, any ideas what I can do with the rest of it?
 I'm thinking cut the other big piece into 4 parts and use them under the legs of the dining room table to protect the hardwood floor.
 And then there's the part with the stopper in it and those intriguing holes for hanging it up.
 Ideas anyone?

 By ~gloria from Western NY

-I was making a list of DT things to pick up today and it hit me.
+I have this wonderful mouse that I love.
+But having a slick bottom side on the slick table makes it slip and then my wrist hurts.
 I use one of these for opening jars and two for under vases.
-I wonder if it could stop my mouse from slipping.
+I wondered if it could stop my mouse from slipping.
+Happily, it does!

 If you have a small computer table or desk; drape a furry blanket upside down over it, smooth side up; and place your computer there.
 This makes it hard to slide.

 Here is a great tip to keep your computer keyboard area clean and tidy and save money too.
 Instead of wasting money on a mouse pad, go to the dollar store or somewhere you like, pick up one vinyl placemat and your mouse will still work out just great.

 I've been needing a new mouse pad for ages.
 All of them that I saw were small ones that cost upwards of $6.
 I just replaced the old pad with a plastic place mat that cost $1.47 and it works great!

 I had been looking for a long time for a large mouse pad, because my hand was always going off the regular ones.
 Then it came to me to use a stiff vinyl placement, several of which I had on hand.
 I have been using it for a year or so, and it works perfectly!